 Facility modernization and replacement is not the only effort currently underway to address capacity concerns.
 Under the School Board's leadership, ACPS has initiated the process of Redistricting, with the goal of implementing new elementary school boundaries.
-The process will involve significant parent and community input through a variety of ways, and will result in a greater balance of capacity utilization across schools and more elementary school-aged children attending their neighborhood school.
+The process involved significant parent and community input through a variety of avenues, and resulted in a greater balance of capacity utilization across schools and more elementary school-aged children attending their neighborhood school.
+The redistricting plan, as adopted by the School Board, will be implemented for school year 2018-2019.